vormkracht10/laravel-seo-scanner/README.md

 > Note: The command will only check the SEO score of the url and output the score in the CLI.
 It will not save the score to the database.

-### Scanning a single route in a SPA application
+### Scanning a single route in an SPA application

-If you have a SPA application, you may want to check the SEO score of a specific route.
+If you have an SPA application, you may want to check the SEO score of a specific route.
 You can do this by running the following command:

 ```bash
 php artisan seo:scan-url https://vormkracht10.nl --javascript